All Episodes

 I'm grateful the younger generation are more nationalist.

-Yeah, I'm gonna be 29 next month.
+Yeah, I'm going to be 29 next month.

-Oh yeah, you're only a little bit younger than me.
+Oh, yeah, you're only a little bit younger than me.

 Yeah.

-He doesn't even know what portal is.
+He doesn't even know what Portal is.

 Yeah, probably.

-You're just there.
+He was just there.

-And uh finally based Ape if Bicycle Jesus, referring to the article I looked at, refused this man's money given to him willingly.
+If Bicycle Jesus, referring to the article I looked at, refused this man's money given to him willingly, why didn't he refuse my stolen money given to him against my will?

 That's a great question.

-No, no, but that's why he clearly already has as much cash as he needed.
+He clearly already had as much cash as he needed.

 Well, yeah, yeah.

-Uh do you want to read through uh I'll read through some of your comments on the website for your segment, Jack.
+I'll read through some of your comments on the website for your segment, Jack.

-I fear the home office will take it to court soon.
+I fear the Home Office will take it to court soon.

 Yeah, maybe.

-Baron von Warhock, get a job.
+Baron von Warhawk, get a job.

 That's a little hard to do when you are not only competing with hordes of migrants willing to work for pennies, but the bosses are being pressured by the government to not hire any white people.